kh4n10/firstProject/readMe.md

 * CSS: used for the styling of the whole HTML.
 * Favicon link.
 * HTML5 elements with the use of semantic tags such as main and section.
 * JQuery: used extensively where it could, as it reduced the line of code.
 It was really useful to use when appending elements **e.g.** when appending a list item into a list item as well as getting elements and displaying the scores in the HTML.
+The math.Random function was useful for generating the protons/electrons randomly on the board.
 * JavaScript: made use of the for and while loops, as well as using functions to neaten the code and reduce the lines of code.
 I also used the if, else and else if statements.

 ###Encountering hurdles